bduvenhage/bduvenhage.github.io/_posts/2019-06-22-high-performance-timer.md

 tags: [performance, timer, time, tsc]
 ---

 Your computer has a high performance Time-Stamp Counter (TSC) that increments at a rate similar to the CPU clock.
 On modern processors this counter increments at a constant rate and may be used as a wall clock timer.
-The benefit of the TSC compared to the Linux system timeofday function, for example, is that the TSC counter takes only a few clock cycles to read.
+The benefit of the TSC compared to the Linux system timeofday function, for example, is that the TSC takes only a few clock cycles to read.

 From Section 17.15 _Time Stamp Counter_ of the 'Intel 64 and IA-32 Architectures Software Developer’s Manual, Volume 3B': "Constant TSC behaviour ensures that the duration of each clock tick is uniform and supports the use of the TSC as a wall clock timer even if the processor core changes frequency.
 This is the architectural behaviour moving forward."